Vegan Baked Potato Toppings

 vegan potato taco on white plate with beans, vegan cheese, and sour cream

-This can be a quick, easy, completely nutritious meal that fills you up, and provides loads of fiber, vitamins, and minerals.
+This can be a completely nutritious meal that fills you up and provides loads of fiber, vitamins, and minerals.
 You won’t be hungry for many, many hours after a Baked Potato Bonanza kind of night!
+This recipe is at the bottom of the page.

 Nutrition in potatoes